Ga naar Nederlandstalige versie

 ROLLER COASTERS

-Although the French Village and the temple mountain don’t feature any roller coasters, Coaster-Count mentions a total of four coaster credits at Sun World Ba Na Hills.
-Unfortunately, the coaster god (should I call him Coaster Buddha?) isn’t exactly in a good mood today.
-The park has four Alpine Coasters and none of them are operating.
-Two of them are currently under annual maintenance, the other two remain closed due to fog.
+Although the French Village and the temple mountain don’t feature any roller coasters, Coaster-Count mentions a total of six credits at Sun World Ba Na Hills.
+In all honesty… I’m not talking about mega coasters, inverted coasters or multi-loopers.
+No, Sun World offers an extremely extensive collection of Alpine Coasters manufactured by Wiegand.
+Unfortunately, the coaster god (should I call him Coaster Buddha?) wasn’t exactly in a good mood during our trip, as none of them were operating.
+Two of them were currently under annual maintenance, the other ones remained closed due to the fog.
 I have to admit that an Alpine Coaster isn’t my favourite attraction type, but I really hoped to get some new credits at this park.
-So look what you’ve done, Coaster Buddha… no Vietnamese roller coasters for Glenn today.
+So look what you’ve done, Coaster Buddha… no Vietnamese coaster credits for Glenn today.

 FANTASY PARK

 Those Alpine Coasters are outdoors, but most other rides can be found in an indoor area called Fantasy Park.
 The eye-catcher is a free fall tower that cuts through the 3-storey building, but there’s more.
-As a dark ride lover, my eye is caught by an attraction called Back to Jurassic.
-I expect some kind of dark ride through primeval scenes, but unfortunately it turns out to be just a walk-through.
-Although the doom buggies are missing and lighting is rather unsubtle, Back to Jurassic isn’t bad at all.
-The highlight of Fantasy Park, however, is Adventure to the Center of the Earth on the lower floor.
-The name reminds me of a world-class ride at Tokyo DisneySea, but obviously this Vietnamese version isn’t on the same level.
+As a dark ride lover, my eye was immediately caught by an attraction called Back to Jurassic.
+I expected some kind of dark ride through primeval scenes, but unfortunately it turned out to be nothing more than a walk-through.
+I still managed to get my dark ride fix thanks to Adventure to the Center of the Earth, though.
+The name of this ride reminded me of a world-class ride at Tokyo DisneySea, but it shouldn’t come as a surprise that this Vietnamese version didn’t perform on the same level.
 The ride vehicles look like they belong on a fairground and the station is very simple.
-Besides, theming isn’t consistent: this attraction features zombies, the wild west and carnivorous plants.
+Besides, we found the theming confusing, to say the least.
+During our ride, we encountered animatronic zombies, wild west scenes and some oversized carnivorous plants.
+If anybody is able clarify this attraction’s storyline, please do!

 GOLDEN BRIDGE

-The Vietnamese amusement park business is still in its early years and that’s noticeable here at Sun World.
-Decoration is okay, but the park definitely lacks some blockbuster rides.
+The Vietnamese amusement park industry is still relatively young and that’s noticeable here at Sun World.
+Theming is pretty okay, but the park definitely lacks some blockbuster rides.
 Fantasy Park, for example, is mostly filled with 4D, 5D and 360° movies.
 These attractions may be interesting for families, but I don’t feel the need to visit them.
-However, Golden Bridge can’t be missed during a visit to this park.
-This isn’t a roller coaster, a water ride or a dark ride, but it is undoubtedly the park’s main attraction.
+However, Golden Bridge can’t be missed when visiting this park.
+This isn’t a roller coaster, a water ride or a dark ride, but it undoubtedly functions as the park’s main attraction.
 In fact, most of the guests are here solely for the Golden Bridge.
-Every tourist in Da Nang wants a selfie with this pedestrian bridge that seems to be carried by giant hands.
+Every tourist in Da Nang wants a selfie with this pedestrian bridge that seems to be carried by two giant hands.
 Ideally, you should take this selfie with a clear blue sky in the background.
-But even with today’s grey skies, it’s pretty busy on the iconic bridge.
+Yet the iconic bridge was also pretty busy during our foggy visit.

 WORTH A VISIT?

 If you were hoping to read about incredible roller coasters or Disney-esque dark rides in this report, I’m sure you’re disappointed.
 Please don’t put the blame on me, because that’s simply not what Ba Na Hills stands for.
 I had also hoped for more rides, but Sun World focuses on other things.
 That strategy seems to work, though.
 This is a very popular place and it gets busy, even on weekdays.
-A significant percentage of those crowds are mostly here for the Golden Bridge, but admit it… A theme park is doing a great job when it’s able to attract tens of thousands of tourists thanks to an overcrowded bridge.
+A significant percentage of those crowds are mostly here for the Golden Bridge, but admit it… Isn’t a theme park doing a great job when it’s able to attract tens of thousands of tourists thanks to one overcrowded bridge?
 So I admire Sun World Ba Na Hills, but I’d gladly skip it during a next trip to Da Nang.
-On the one hand, the amusement park area is too small and there aren’t any exceptional rides.
-On the other hand, the French village is quite beautiful, but there’s not much to do.
-Sun World Ba Na Hills is a bizarre place, but still it may deliver a great new profile photo.
+The actual amusement park is too small and there aren’t any exceptional rides.
+And that French village is quite beautiful, but there’s not much to do.
+Long story short: Sun World Ba Na Hills is a bizarre place, but it still may deliver a great new profile photo.

 Would you travel to Ba Na Hills for a selfie on the Golden Bridge?
-Did you manage to get the park’s four credits?
+Did you manage to get the park’s incredible number of Alpine Coaster credits?
 Should this park build a major roller coaster?
 Share your thoughts in the comments section at the bottom of this page.